Content marketing attracts new readers and book buyers.

-If you are a self-publisher of ebooks and print on demand paperbacks and want to sell more books, you should consider using content marketing as a means to succeed.
+If you are a self-publisher of ebooks and print on demand paperbacks and want to sell more books, you should consider using content marketing as a means to sell more books.

 The mindset of content or online marketing is something that can be difficult to grasp at first, but with a little research and planning, devising a digital or online marketing strategy is not very difficult.